 Former Paralympian athlete, parliamentarian and presenter

-Five governance issues every school business leader in a growing MAT should know
+Five governance issues every school business leader in a growing MAT needs to know

-Join the vanguard of next generation school business leaders championing business culture
+Join the vanguard of next generation of School Business Leaders championing business culture

 Timetabling - what every School Business Leader needs to know

 How to use HR and budget planning software, to maximise financial health and efficiency within your MAT

 A school leader’s guide to saving money through online resources

 Wellbeing - implementing a school wide solution

 School Risk Management: Health and Safety, Operations, Marketing & Finance